zhutchens1/g3groups/readme.md

 ## Step 4: Halo Mass Assignment
 <details>

 Now that groups are identified, we assign halo masses based on group-integrated luminosity or stellar mass, using the method described in Eckert et al. (2016).
 The results of abundance matching are shown in the figure below.
-To assign halo masses for RESOLVE-B, we performed abundance matching on a RESOLVE-B analog version ECO which extends down to the deeper completeness floor of RESOLVE-B, and then interpolated a cubic spline from that result.
+To assign halo masses for RESOLVE-B, we performed abundance matching on a RESOLVE-B analog version ECO which extends down to the deeper completeness floor of RESOLVE-B, and then interpolated from that result.

 <img src="images/hamLrrelation.jpeg"/>